Sedation Dentistry in Rancho Bernardo & 4s Ranch

 Whatever the form of sedative, it is essential to be accompanied by a caregiver.
 Sometimes, sedatives are provided the night before the dental visit, which means that driving to or from the appointment is not advisable.

 Here are some advantages associated with sedation dentistry:

-The most popular types of dental sedatives used by a sedation dentist are nitrous oxide, oral conscious sedation, and IV sedation.
-Different levels of sedation (mild, moderate, and deep) can be utilized depending on individual needs.
+The most popular types of dental sedatives are nitrous oxide, oral conscious sedation, and IV sedation.
+Different levels of sedation (mild, moderate and deep) can be utilized depending on individual needs.
 Before administering any sedative, the dentist must analyze the full medical history of the patient, taking note of any current medications.

-Here is an overview of some of the most common types of dental sedatives available to your sedation dentist:
+Here is an overview of some of the most common types of dental sedatives:

 Nitrous oxide, or “laughing gas,” is used as a mild sedative.
 It is delivered through a nose hood and is administered throughout the entire procedure.
 Nitrous oxide elevates the general mood and can evoke a general sense of well-being.
 Most importantly, it relieves anxiety and reduces pain during the procedure.
 In addition, some tingling and numbness may be felt.
 There are few side effects associated with nitrous oxide, and it has been safely used in dentistry for many years.

 Oral conscious sedation is an excellent choice for people who fear needles.
 Oral medication is provided prior to treatment in order to induce a moderate state of sedation.
 Though oral sedatives do not cause sleep, they usually dull the senses.
 This means that most patients cannot remember the pain, smells or noises associated with the procedure.
 Usually, a dose of medication is taken prior to the appointment and then topped up during the procedure as required.